 Doing this work at night reduces impacts to travelers and improves safety for our crews.

 As with any highway construction project, travelers must exercise caution through the work zone.
 Traveling at the posted, slower speeds, having patience and obeying warning signs and flagging personnel instructions benefits all users of the roadway and ensures everyone’s safety.

 Once this project is complete, travelers will experience a smoother, safer ride through Clark County.

-In summer 2022, contractor crews working for WSDOT will replace approximately 100 damaged concrete panels along southbound I-5 between Northeast 179th Street to the I-5/I-205 split and in both directions of I-205 between the Glenn Jackson Bridge near the SR 14 interchange and the I-5/I-205 split, in Clark County.
+In summer of 2022 and 2023, contractor crews working for WSDOT will replace approximately 100 damaged concrete panels along southbound I-5 between Northeast 179th Street to the I-5/I-205 split and in both directions of I-205 between the Glenn Jackson Bridge near the SR 14 interchange and the I-5/I-205 split, in Clark County.